johnsanterre/DataScience/PITCHME.md

 - There is no simple solution to statistical validity.
 There is no function, but rather a conversation.
 - Currently four ways of thinking about data.
 Tall, flat, square, blocks
 ---
 Language choice:
-- coding is not about syntax
-Syntax is how you communicate correclty, but programing is about ideas.
+- coding is not about syntax( Syntax is how you communicate correctly, regardless if its jibberish.)
 - python > pandas
 - scripting versus programing, interactive environment versus output
 - Python packages versus R repo